mobilepadawan/Speakit-JS/README.md

 <script src="js/Speakit-beta.v1.0.0.js"></script>
 ```

-You don't need to use the JS `defer` attribute and you don't need to reference the library at the end of the HTML file.
+You don't need to use the JS `defer` attribute and you don't need to reference the library at the bottom of an HTML file.
 Use the `-min` version.
 It has only `2KB` of weight ⚖️.
 The NOT `minified` version is usually recommended for testing and improvement purposes.
-Also it has only `3 KB` of weight 🙂.
+It also has only `3 KB` of weight 🙂.

 ```
 🔔 In the comming weeks you'll have an * ES6 Module * version of this library.